mapeditor/tiled/docs/manual/automapping.md

 * If your rules rely on being applied in a set order, set the [**MatchInOrder**](#MatchInOrder) map property to `true`.
 * When deleting your `regions` layers, make sure you weren't relying on them to connect otherwise disconnected areas of tiles.
 If you were, use the [Ignore]{.tile .ignore} [special tile](#specialtiles) to connect them on one of the `input` layers, so that Tiled knows they're part of the same rule.
 To make sure the rules behave exactly the same, fill in any part that was previously part of the input region.

 * If were using the [**DeleteTiles**](#DeleteTiles) map property to erase tiles from the output layer, you can keep using this property.
 If you want to make your rule more visually clear, however, you should unset the **DeleteTiles** property, and instead use the [Empty]{.tile .empty} [special tile](#specialtiles) in all the output cells you want to delete from.

 * If were using the [**StrictEmpty**](#AutoEmpty) map property to look for empty input tiles, you should now use the Empty special tile instead in the cells you want to check for being empty.
 You can also continue use the **StrictEmpty** property (or its newer alias, **AutoEmpty**), as long as at least one other input layer is not empty at those locations.

 * If were relying on the behavior that any tile which is left empty on all of the input layers for a given index is treated as “any tile not in this rule”, you should instead use the [Other]{.tile .other} [special tile](#specialtiles) at those locations, and also the [Empty]{.tile .empty} [special tile](#specialtiles) on an inputnot layer at those same locations.
 The Empty tile is needed because old-style Other never matched Empty, but the MatchType Other tile does match Empty.

+* If you have rules that rely on some output indices being empty to randomly not make any changes, you will need to place [**Ignore** special tiles](#specialtiles) in at least one layer of each empty output index so that those indices aren't ignored.
+Alternatively, you can use [`rule_options`](#object-properties) to give those rules a chance to not run at all.

 ## Credits